haskellfoundation/HaskellSchool/en/lessons/basics/operators.md

 Operators in Haskell are functions that can be placed between two arguments.
 There are two cases where you can use a function as an operator: when the function name only consists of symbols or when you surround the function name in backticks.
-Using infix notation makes it easier to write expressions containing many common functions:
+Using infix notation makes it easier to write expressions containing many common functions, and this article will help you in understanding and writing such expressions:

 ```console?lang=haskell&prompt=ghci>,ghci|
 ghci> abs . subtract 119 $ 2 + 2